Shard-Labs/starknet-devnet/README.md

 }
 ```

-Warning: block time can be set in the past and lead to unexpected behaviours!
+Warning: block time can be set in the past and lead to unexpected behaviour!

 ### Increase time